- SEO strategy is a detailed plan to improve a website’s search engine rankings and grow organic market share.

 Start by identifying your target marketing results, and then work backwards to define your process goals.

-- Do you want to increase the number of new customers and revenue?
+- Do you want to increase ecommerce sales?
 For which business units, products and services?

 - Are you trying to grow market share within specific audience segments?
 Which segments and how will you measure your reach?